Samantha Womack: EastEnders

 On 11 May 2007 it was announced that she would be joining EastEnders as Ronnie Mitchell, a cousin of the well known Mitchell brothers.
 She had previously appeared in the soap in a minor role as a girlfriend of Simon Wicks, played by Nick Berry.
 During her first stint, Womack's character Ronnie was central to many storylines including the controversial baby-swap story which was aired during 2011.
 On 6 January 2011, it was announced that she had quit the soap due to her unhappiness with the baby swap storyline.
 Womack made her final appearance as Ronnie on 7 July 2011 when the character was sent to prison.

 Since appearing on EastEnders she has made regular television appearances on Friday Night with Jonathan Ross, The Paul O'Grady Show, Richard & Judy and Loose Women.
 In November 2007, she sang with EastEnders co-stars in the 2007 Children in Need charity appeal.

 In May 2013, it was confirmed that Womack would return to EastEnders as Ronnie Mitchell.
 Ronnie was later killed-off during the episode broadcast on 1 January 2017, when she was trying to save her sister Roxy Mitchell (Rita Simons) from drowning in a hotel swimming pool, and drowned herself.
-Her last “appearance” was in the episode broadcast 19 January 2017 when Ronnie was shown as a corpse lying in her coffin.
+Her last "appearance" was in the episode broadcast 19 January 2017 when Ronnie was shown as a corpse lying in her coffin.
+Since Ronnie and Roxy were "killed off", EastEnders fans have continued to campaign for the characters to be resurrected, including sending potential scripts and return plots to the show's bosses.